Combined Zeeman and orbital effect on the Josephson effect in rippled graphene

 Since $\hat\Sigma$ is diagonal in the ferromagnet, the different components of $\hat f$ decouple.
 Only the elements which are nonzero in $\hat f_s$ will have a constant term in the boundary conditions.
 The remaining elements must be zero.
 Hence, $\hat f$ must be antidiagonal, just like $\hat f_s$.
 This in turn implies that $\comm{\hat\Sigma}{\hat f} = 2\hat\Sigma\hat f$.

 In order to solve the Usadel equation for arbitrary magnetic fields, we first define

 With this, the Usadel equation can be written

-where we have used that $B = -\pdv*{A}{y}$.
-We can neglect the terms involving $B$ (the magnetic field component orthogonal to the graphene) by assuming that the magnetic field is sufficiently weak.
+where we have defined $B \equiv B_z = -\pdv*{A}{y}$ as the magnetic field component orthogonal to the graphene.
+We can neglect the terms involving $B$ by assuming that the magnetic field is sufficiently weak.
 That is, for all $x\in (-L/2, L/2)$,

 where $\Phi_0 = \pi/e$ is the magnetic flux quantum.

 The boundary conditions for $\hat u$ at $y = \pm W/2$ is

 \Cref{eq:weakBC,eq:usadelWithMag,eq:BCuVacuum} can be solved exactly when $B = 0$ by assuming $\pdv*[2]{\hat u}{y} = 0$.
 For $B$ satisfying \cref{eq:magAssum} we can find an approximate solution by neglecting the term $\pdv*[2]{\hat u}{y}$ in \cref{eq:usadelWithMag}.